noi-techpark/bdp-commons/data-collectors/spreadsheets-office365/README.md

 - Java JDK 1.8 or higher (e.g. [OpenJDK](https://openjdk.java.net/))
 - [Maven](https://maven.apache.org/) 3.x
-- Microsoft Business Account
+- Microsoft Sharepoint site
-- Office 365 Worksheet in OneDrive
+- Excel Document hosted on the Sharepoint site (in the Shared Documents Folder)

 If you want to run the application using [Docker](https://www.docker.com/), the environment is already set up with all dependencies for you.
 You only have to install [Docker](https://www.docker.com/)